Facts about Depression

-Untreated, Major Depression can last six to 12 months, with 40 percent of individuals still having symptoms sufficient to meet the diagnosis after one year.
+When left untreated, clinical depression can last for over a year, with 40 to 50 percent of individuals still having symptoms sufficient to meet the diagnosis after one year.

-Some people may only have a single episode of depression.
-However, more than 50 percent of those affected will experience another episode termed recurrent depression.
+Some people may have only a single episode of depression.
+However, more than 50 percent of those affected will experience another episode.
+This is called recurrent depression.
 Left untreated, this represents a chronic disease, with each episode increasing the risk for another bout of the disease.
-Seventy percent of those who have two episodes can expect to have a third, while 90 percent of individuals experiencing three episodes will have a fourth episode.
+More than 70 percent of those who have two episodes can expect to have a third, while 90 percent of individuals experiencing three episodes will have a fourth episode.